yashpatel76/SCT_1460_Task-2/README.md

 **📊 Visualization of Clusters**
 - Each cluster is plotted in a different color.
 - Centroids are shown using yellow ‘X’ markers.
-- Original (unscaled) values are used for a more intuitive chart.

 **Resulting plot:** Customer Segments based on **Annual Income vs. Spending Score**.